Shift work sleep disorder: Assessments

 There are different tools to assess shift work disorder.
 Patients can keep a diary.
 Some questionnaires could be useful as the Morningness-Eveningness Questionnaire.
-Actigraphy and polysomnography could indicate some interesting patterns.
+Actigraphy and a polysomnography sleep study could indicate some interesting patterns.
 Further studies are needed to see if some phase markers as the body temperature rhythm or the melatonin rhythm are efficient to assess shift work disorder.
 Decreased sleep quality may be assessed using the Pittsburg Sleep Quality Index (PQSI).

 Treatment

 Prescribed sleep/wake scheduling

 Experts agree that there is no such thing as an "ideal" night work schedule, but some schedules may be better than others.
 For example, rotating shifts every two weeks in a forward (delaying) direction was found to be easier than rotation in a backward (advancing) direction.
 Gradual delays ("nudging" the circadian system about an hour per day) has been shown in a laboratory setting to maintain synchrony between sleep and the endogenous circadian rhythms, but this schedule is impractical for most real world settings.
 Some experts have advocated short runs (1 to 2 days) of night work with time for recovery; however, in the traditional heavy industries, longer (5 to 7 day) runs remain the rule.
 In the end, scheduling decisions usually involve maximizing leisure time, fairness in labor relations, etc. rather than chronobiological considerations.
 Shift workers can benefit from adhering to sleep hygiene practices related to sleep/wake scheduling.
 Symptoms typically only fully resolve once a normal sleep schedule is resumed.
 However, circadian science-based behavioral strategies—including timed light exposure, controlled sleep-wake scheduling, and strategic caffeine use—can support adaptation and reduce symptom severity in shift workers.

 Many night workers take naps during their breaks, and in some industries, planned napping at work (with facilities provided) is beginning to be accepted.
 A nap before starting a night shift is a logical prophylactic measure.
 However, naps that are too long (over 30 minutes) may generate sleep inertia, a groggy feeling after awakening that can impair performance.
 Therefore, brief naps (10 to 30 minutes) are preferred to longer naps (over 30 minutes).
 Also, long naps may interfere with the main sleep period.

 In the transportation industry, safety is a major concern, and mandated hours of service rules attempt to enforce rest times.